Whites Mill Refuge

 Seasonality: Closed to all activity from Nov.
 15 to the last day of the youth waterfowl season, except legal hunters on Saturdays.

 The habitat looks promising for Sora, Virginia Rail, and Willow Flycatcher.
-Many species of amphibians and odonates have been seen and heard.
+Many species of amphibians have been seen and heard.

 NOTE: Please refer to TWRA Hunting Guide about hunting seasons and public access dates.
 Access dates vary by site.